A. The initial experience of the filling of the Holy Spirit.

 ii.
 Thankfully, God allows us to sit under the apostles’ doctrine – the New Testament record.
 Every pastor should seek to be unoriginal in the sense that we don’t have our own doctrine, but the apostles’ doctrine.

 c.
-They continued in steadfastly in…fellowship: The ancient Greek word koinonia (translated here as fellowship) has the idea of association, communion, fellowship, and participation; it means to share in something.
+They continued steadfastly in…fellowship: The ancient Greek word koinonia (translated here as fellowship) has the idea of association, communion, fellowship, and participation; it means to share in something.

 i.
 The Christian life is meant to be full of fellowship, of sharing one with another.